Histone code: Complexity

 Unlike this simplified model, any real histone code has the potential to be massively complex; each of the four standard histones can be simultaneously modified at multiple different sites with multiple different modifications.
 To give an idea of this complexity, histone H3 contains nineteen lysines known to be methylated—each can be un-, mono-, di- or tri-methylated.
 If modifications are independent, this allows a potential 419 or 280 billion different lysine methylation patterns, far more than the maximum number of histones in a human genome (6.4 Gb / ~150 bp = ~44 million histones if they are very tightly packed).
 And this does not include lysine acetylation (known for H3 at nine residues), arginine methylation (known for H3 at three residues) or threonine/serine/tyrosine phosphorylation (known for H3 at eight residues), not to mention modifications of other histones.

 Every nucleosome in a cell can therefore have a different set of modifications, raising the question of whether common patterns of histone modifications exist.
 A study of about 40 histone modifications across human gene promoters found over 4000 different combinations used, over 3000 occurring at only a single promoter.
 However, patterns were discovered including a set of 17 histone modifications that are present together at over 3000 genes.
-Therefore, patterns of histone modifications do occur but they are very intricate, and we currently have detailed biochemical understanding of the importance of a relatively small number of modifications.
+Mass spectrometry-based top-down proteomics has provided more insight into these patterns by being able to discriminate single molecule co-occurrence from co-localization in the genome or on the same nucleosome.
+A variety of approaches have been used to delve into detailed biochemical mechanisms that demonstrate the importance of interplay between histone modifications.
+Thus, specific patterns of histone modifications are more common than others.
+These patterns are functionally important but they are intricate and challenging to study.
+We currently have the best biochemical understanding of the importance of a relatively small number of discrete modifications and a few combinations.

-Structural determinants of histone recognition by readers, writers and erasers of the histone code are revealed by a growing body of experimental data.
+Structural determinants of histone recognition by readers, writers, and erasers of the histone code are revealed by a growing body of experimental data.